About the course

 Ongoing support will be provided by your supervisor(s) during your studies and feedback will be received from peers and faculty members at the first-year DPhil seminars.
 Written feedback will be provided as part of the Transfer and Confirmation of Status procedures and after the final viva voce.

-Many SIAS graduates have also undertaken further research into subjects linked with area studies and have pursued successful careers in the academic world and education.
+Many OSGA graduates have also undertaken further research into subjects linked with area studies and have pursued successful careers in the academic world and education.

 - MPhil in Russian and East European Studies